Skip to content

 The limitations become apparent as you grow.
 Mobiles lack professional features like auto-attendant, hunt groups and call queues, and customers calling a mobile number may perceive your business as less established.

-Many businesses use a combination — a VoIP system for the office with business mobiles for staff on the move.
+Many businesses use a combination — a VoIP system for the office with business phone lines and business mobiles for staff on the move.
 Connection Technologies can help with both as an authorised VoIP provider and O2 Select Partner for business mobiles.

 Not sure which business phone line is right for you?

-Our UK team compares every option — VoIP, SIP and mobile — to find the best fit for your business.
+Our UK team compares every option — VoIP, SIP and mobile — to find the best fit for your business phone lines.
 Free, no-obligation quote in under 60 seconds.

 Get Your Free Phone Line Quote →